smart-coffee/web-api/code/frontend-angular/README.md

 ## Development server

+Keep the modules up to date with `npm install` before building the application

 Run `ng serve --open` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 This is also a Progressive Web App (PWA) with dedicated [service workers](https://angular.io/guide/service-worker-intro).
 Service workers do not function in an angular development environment.
 To test the PWA functionality execute the following steps: